Best big panel vans 2021

 Like the Sprinter, there are diesel engines offered to make light work of the heaviest payloads, while different van lengths and roof heights are offered.
 There are Crew Cab pickup and tipper variants, too, while the Crafter-based VW Grand California is the biggest off-the-shelf motorhome you can buy.

-Soon you'll also be able to get a zero-emissions VW e-Crafter for doing local deliveries, with a range of 60 miles easily achievable from a full charge.
+You'll also be able to get a zero-emissions VW e-Crafter soon, with a range of 60 miles achievable from a full charge.

 3. MAN TGE